 Unlike urethane, a polyurethane polymer is able to expand to up to 20 times its volume.
 This means that the seal will not be lost as the well continues its natural shifting, expanding, and shrinking process.
 And, unlike the costly exterior methods, the work is uninvasive to the yard and can be completed in just a few hours.

 Even polyurethane polymer sealing, however, can experience a partial failure, and over time, these seals will also occasionally show a small leak.
 Click for more information about Basement Systems Edmonton's Flexispan Wall Crack Repair System, or call us today for a free leaky basement wall crack estimate!
-We service Alberta, including St. Albert, Edmonton, Sherwood Park, Spruce Grove, Grande Prairie, Leduc, Camrose, Lloydminster, Wetaskiwin, Fort Saskatchewan, Lacombe, Stony Plain, Nisku, Cold Lake, Hinton, Westlock, Bonnyville, and the surrounding areas.
+We service Alberta, including St. Albert, Sherwood Park, Grande Prairie, Spruce Grove, Grande Prairie, Leduc, Camrose, Lloydminster, Wetaskiwin, Fort Saskatchewan, Lacombe, Stony Plain, Nisku, Cold Lake, Hinton, Westlock, Bonnyville, and the surrounding areas.